Markmdza031/deep_learning_methane_detection_quantification/README.md

 Modeling - creating a model pipeline for efficient satellite methane detection and quantification Evaluation - checking parameters and features, and iterating on the model pipeline as necessary.

-For more informations you may view the following [presentation report](https://drive.google.com/file/d/1WefO-ixbw0ERmaPcvMA59nhsCODaKK6F/view?usp=share_link).
+For more information, you may view the [presentation report](https://drive.google.com/file/d/1WefO-ixbw0ERmaPcvMA59nhsCODaKK6F/view?usp=share_link).